 Wild blueberries are mighty little berries... they are grown in the wild just like the name implies.

-Because they are wild, they aren't as uniform in color, size or even taste.
+Because they are wild, they aren't as uniform in color, size, or even taste.
 The wild berries are typically smaller than the ordinary blueberries, but they have a more intense flavor.
 Likewise, they usually have a stronger dark-blue, almost purple coloring.
 A smaller size means the berries have more skin and less water.
-This gives them their more intense concentration of flavor and antioxidants.
+This gives them a more intense concentration of flavor and antioxidants.

 Why you should eat these nutritious berries